Population

 The project

 This project focuses on partnering with the Dobel people.
 Dobel Christians are eager to have access to the Bible in their own language in order to strengthen the church and help disciple believers.
-The Dobel team is currently translating the New Testament and portions of the Old Testament.
-Alongside this, they make regular visits to churches to equip them to use Scripture in their own language, and help disciple Dobel believers as they mature in their faith.
+In response to this eagerness, the Dobel team has been translating God’s word for many years.

 Discover all our projects across the globe